Phasing out coal in Germany with CHP plants running on biomethane

 A major celebration was held when enercity, one of Germany's largest municipal energy providers, officially opened Germany’s largest biomethane CHP plant to date at the Hanover-Herrenhausen site in June 2024 with Mayor Belit Onay in attendance.
 There was plenty of reason to celebrate: The Jenbacher CHP plant from INNIO Group represents an important step toward phasing out coal and the energy transition for heating has ultimately made the Lower Saxony capital a national role model for other German cities.

 The Hanover milestone was soon followed by another opening ceremony.
 At the enercity site in Stöcken, a borough of Hanover, an identically constructed Jenbacher biomethane CHP plant was opened, also with five flexible, ultra-efficient Jenbacher engines with an output of 20 MW.
-Both plants generate electricity and heat during peak hours using biomethane, a renewable gas obtained from processed biogas and distributed via the natural gas grid.
+Both plants generate electricity and heat during peak hours using biomethane, a CO2-neutral gas obtained from processed biogas and distributed via the natural gas grid.
 The plants’ overall efficiency exceeds 90%.

 By quickly balancing the variable electricity production from wind and solar power, the two flexible Jenbacher CHP plants make it easier to integrate renewable energy sources that are not always readily available.
 The waste heat generated during electricity production is used by enercity for the direct supply of heat or is stored on site in its district heating storage tank.
 When there is a surplus of renewable electricity, it is converted into district heating in the neighboring power-to-heat plant and fed into the district heating grid.